 The Center for Residence Life and RIT Housing Operations regulate the number of assignment changes that are allowed during any term.
 Residents may not swap rooms, suites, or apartments without the prior approval of Residence Life or RIT Housing Operations staff.
 Additional rent and lock change charges may result if a resident makes an unauthorized move.
 For more information, contact your Residence Life Area Office or RIT Housing Operations.

 2.05 Assignment Changes for Renovations, Refresh, and Repair

-RIT Housing Operations reserves the right to re-assign a resident within RIT housing or to non-RIT temporary housing for reasons including, but not limited to renovations, refreshing, or repairing a room, apartment, suite, or nearby premises.
+RIT Housing Operations reserves the right, within its sole and exclusive discretion, to re-assign a resident within RIT housing or to non-RIT temporary housing for reasons including, but not limited to renovations, refreshing, or repairing a room, apartment, suite, or nearby premises.
 If RIT Housing Operations initiates renovations, a refresh, or repairs, every effort will be made to minimize the inconvenience to the resident(s) and, whenever possible, advance notice will be given to the resident(s) as to the time and nature of the work to be done.
 Resident(s) shall not withhold payment of housing charges due to an assignment change for this reason.

 2.06 Space Vacancy

 RIT Housing Operations is not responsible for notifying residents of vacancies.
 Residents must keep the unassigned spaces vacant and available for new roommates at all times or be subject to additional charges (see section 5.17).
 A resident of RIT housing may not relocate to a vacancy in a different room, suite, or apartment without the prior approval from the Center of Residence Life and RIT Housing Operations.
 Additional rent and lock change charges may result if a resident makes an unauthorized move.